BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 * **Secure Against Theft (Rug Pulls)** - Operators can potentially abscond with user funds, leading to a rug pull scenario.

-* **IOU** - Both systems represent IOUs from the central operator or custodian, meaning they are not direct bitcoin ownership.
+* **IOUs** - Both systems represent IOUs from the central operator or custodian, meaning they are not direct bitcoin ownership.

 * **Offline Settlement** - Ecash can be transferred offline, whereas custodial Lightning transactions typically require an online connection.

 * **Regulatory Risk** - Both are subject to regulatory actions that can impact their operations.
-The central entities could be affected by changes in laws or enforcement actions.
+Mint operators could be affected by changes in laws or enforcement actions.

 * **Bearer Asset** - Ecash tokens are bearer assets, meaning the mint cannot freeze the token once issued.